Skip navigation

 What is a V/Q scan?

-• A ventilation scan, which measures how air moves in and out of your lungs
+• A ventilation scan measures how air moves in and out of your lungs

-• A perfusion scan, which measures circulation (how blood flows in the lungs)
+• A perfusion scan measures circulation (how blood flows in the lungs)

 The two scans may be done separately or together.

-A V/Q scan uses a small amount of a radioactive substance called a tracer that helps look for disease in the body.
-The scans help diagnose different lung conditions, including a pulmonary embolism (PE).
-A PE is a life-threatening blockage in an artery in the lungs.
-It usually happens when a blood clot in another part of the body breaks loose and travels to the lungs.
+A V/Q scan uses a small amount of a radioactive substance called a tracer.
+The tracer can help your health care provider see how well air and blood flow through your lungs.
+The scans help diagnose different lung conditions, but they are most often used to check for a pulmonary embolism (PE).
+A PE is a blood clot in your lungs.

-Other names: ventilation/perfusion scan, pulmonary ventilation/perfusion scan, lung scan, lung V/Q scan
+Other names: ventilation/perfusion scan, pulmonary ventilation/perfusion scan, lung scan, lung V/Q scan, lung scintigraphy

 What is it used for?